Documentation

 A signal represents a single, changing value of any type.

-This is a tiny wrapper around tilia to expose a single, changing value.
+This is a tiny wrapper around tilia to expose a single, changing value and a setter.

 type Signal<T> = { value: T };